redboxllc/bugsnag-roku/README.md

 ## API reference

-All functions are exposed on the instance of `bugsnagroku_BugsnagTask` component.
+All fields and functions are exposed on the instance of `bugsnagroku_BugsnagTask` component.

 ```xml
 <field id="notify" type="AssocArray" onChange="bugsnagroku_notify" />